 The August MPRE test is a favorite of students, as opposed to test dates during the school year because you don’t have to juggle studying for class with studying for the MPRE.
 You also want to give yourself a bit of wiggle room, time-wise, just in case you don’t get the score you need on your first try.
 You will not be sworn in until after you have passed the MPRE, and you don’t want any delay there.
 In some jurisdictions, like Massachusetts, you must have taken and passed the MPRE before you apply for the MA Bar Exam.

-How to Register for the MPRE
+How is the MPRE scored?

-How to study for the MPRE
+How to Study for the MPRE

 Kaplan’s free MPRE preparation program provides a comprehensive review of the legal rules and concepts tested on the MPRE.
 It includes exclusive tools for organizing this material and a curriculum designed to:

-- facilitate your learning
+- facilitate your learning,

-- improve your test-taking, and
+- improve your test-taking,

 Here is what one student said about studying for and taking the MPRE: